WesleyCharlesBlake/terraform-existing-vpc/README.md

 `$ terraform destroy`

 This template creates 22 resources (multiple role EC2 instances, an ELB, provisioners from template file resources used for ec2 user_data and DNS entries in Route53)

+Read my blog post to on Packer and TerraForm [here](http://blog.stratotechnology.com/packer-and-terraform/)